Endoscopic Mandibular Distraction

 Distraction, or distraction osteogenesis, is a process by which new bone is formed via the gradual stretching of existing bones.
-With distraction osteogenesis, the bone is cut, a device is applied, and this device slowly separates the two bony ends.
+With endoscopic mandibular distraction, the bone is cut, a device is applied, and this device slowly separates the two bony ends.
 The gap that is gradually created fills with new bone formation.
 This exciting advance in surgery was first applied to the lengthening of lower extremity bones by a physician named Ilizarov.
 Ilizarov’s lengthening was generally performed in association with traumatic injuries to the lower extremities via complex external fixation devices.
 In the craniofacial skeleton, distraction works extremely well as the bones of the craniofacial skeleton heal both strongly and rapidly.
-Furthermore, complications which are commonly seen in the lower extremity, that is infection, non-union or fibrous union, are rarely seen in the craniofacial skeleton where the bone healing is much more vigorous.
+Furthermore, complications which are commonly seen in the lower extremity, such as infection, non-union or fibrous union, are rarely seen in the craniofacial skeleton where the bone healing is much more vigorous.